Wolferacing/wolfsdenvideo/DEPLOYMENT.md

     -   **If using an External DB:** Click "Add Environment Variable".
 Set the `Key` to `DATABASE_URL` and paste the connection URL from your external provider into the `Value` field.

 6.  **Deploy:**
     -   Click "Create Web Service".
-Render will build and deploy your application.
-The first time it starts, it will connect to the database and set up the required table.
+Render will build your application, which includes running the database migration to set up the necessary tables.
+Once the build is complete, the service will start.

 ### Database Maintenance